kaptain-kavern/The-morgue-the-merrier/About/notes.md

   - 2 Legs
   - 2 Foots
 - harvest artificial parts :
-  - If possible, recovered parts should have increased infections chances
+  - If possible, recovered parts should have increased infections chances or they can function at 50% efficiency for a little amount of time (how the hell should i code that!)
   - I was for 33% chance of destroying it, minimum
   - Maybe make "salvaged bionics" that need recipe "salvage bionics" + components = functional bionics (that way more different skills will be needed - adding to difficulty)
 - turned into classic combustible